-New rail traffic on three downline rail segments (Denver Eastbound, Kyune to Denver, and Denver Northbound) would exceed the OEA regulatory thresholds as noted previously.
+New rail traffic on twothree downline rail segments (Denver Eastbound, Kyune to Denver, Denver East/North, and Denver Northbound) would exceed the OEA regulatory thresholds as noted previously.
 All or parts of these segments are in areas that USEPA has designated as nonattainment areas or maintenance areas for the NAAQS.
 Most of the total mileage of the downline segments is part of the Kyune to Denver segment and located in attainment areas (Table 3.7-5).